snigdha920/YouTube-API/README.md

 # YouTube-API
+API built using Flask and database used is SQLAlchemy

 API that can be used to add, delete and update videos and their details.

 How to use :